Education in India: History

 Early education in India commenced under the supervision of a guru or preceptor after initiation.
 The education was delivered through Gurukula.
-The relationship between Guru and his Shishya (students /disciples) was very important part of the education.
-Takshasila (in modern-day Pakistan) is one of the example of ancient higher learning institute in India from possibly 8th century BCE, however, it is debatable whether it could be regarded a university or not in modern sense, since teachers living there may not have had official membership of particular colleges, and there did not seem to have existed purpose-built lecture halls and residential quarters in a Taxila, in contrast to the later Nalanda university in eastern India.
-Nalanda was the oldest university-system of education in the world in the modern sense of university.
-There all subjects were taught in the Pali language.
+The relationship between the Guru and his Shishya (students /disciples) was a very important part of education.
+Taxila is an example of an ancient higher learning institute in ancient India, possibly dating as far back as the 8th century BCE.
+However, it is debatable whether or not this can be regarded as a university in modern-day terms, since the teachers living there may not have had official membership of particular colleges, and there did not seem to have existed purpose-built lecture halls and residential quarters in Taxila, in contrast to the later Nalanda university in eastern India.
+Nalanda was the oldest university-system of education in the world in the modern sense of university, and all subjects there were taught in the Pali language.